adaltas/node-nikita/docs/content/about/tutorial.md

 Feel free to skip the second section if you are familiar with Node.js and its ecosystem.

 For detailed information, navigate the documentation or submit an issue if you don't find the answers to your questions.
 Also, if you are looking for examples, the source code is well documented and its test coverage quite complete.
 We highly encourage you to navigate the tests.
-Tests are self contained and very easy to understand.
+Tests are self-contained and very easy to understand.
 They also provide you the guaranty of reading a working code.

 ## What is Nikita?